t3hmrman/2025-vue-fes/README.md

 There are many projects (other than [Vue][vue] and it's ecosystem, of course!) that make it easier to write and work with Javascript in WebAssembly:

-- [StarlingMonkey][sm] is a WebAssembly-ready Javascript Runtime stewarded by the Bytecode Alliance, based on [SpiderMonkey][spidermonkey]
+- [StarlingMonkey][sm] is a WebAssembly-ready Javascript engine stewarded by the Bytecode Alliance, based on [SpiderMonkey][spidermonkey]
 - [componentize-js][componentize-js] turns Javascript into WebAssembly components, working with WIT interfaces
 - [jco][jco] is a JS WebAssembly ecosystem multi-tool which also enables transpiling WebAssembly components to run in JS environments (NodeJS, Browser)